-If you’re interested in learning more, DMEI’s Nathan W. Blessing, MD and Jeremy F. Tan, MD, who both specialize in ophthalmic plastic and reconstructive surgery as well as eyelid and facial cosmetic treatments, are sharing answers to commonly asked questions about eyelid surgery.
+If you’re interested in learning more, DMEI’s Jeremy F. Tan, MD, who specializes in ophthalmic plastic and reconstructive surgery as well as eyelid and facial cosmetic treatments, is sharing answers to commonly asked questions about eyelid surgery.

 What Symptoms May People Notice Before Eyelid Surgery?